The Rope Fish—also known as the Reed Fish or Snake Fish—is an odd-looking, slender fish that resembles an eel and moves like a snake.

 |Minimum tank size||35 gallons (132 liters)|

-The glass catfish is also known as the ghost glass cat.
+The Glass Catfish is also known as the Ghost Glass Catfish.
 These fish are unique in that, as the name implies, they are like glass.
 You can see right through their exterior and see the internal organs at work.
-They are also peaceful omnivores who won’t bother other fish in the aquarium, making them a good tank mate for the rope fish.
+They are also peaceful omnivores who won’t bother other fish in the aquarium, making them a good tank mate for the Rope Fish.

 4. Siamese Algae Eaters (Crossocheilus oblongus)

 The Siamese Algae Eater is a great choice for pairing with a rope fish.
 The algae eater thrives in tanks with many plants because they can feast on the algae that can grow around tank plants.
 Rope Fish like tanks with plenty of plants for them to hide in.
 The Siamese Algae Eater is generally peaceful with other fish, although they can become aggressive towards their own kind if there isn’t enough space in the tank.